We Who Believe in Freedom Cannot Rest - Poems that Resist Police Brutality & Demand Racial Justice

 The kid’s hands were violent

-The kid’s hands forgot how history stutters new names
+The kid’s hands forgot how history brands itself with new names

 At the trigger of white men’s fear